New Zealand / Country

 Photo: 123RF

-Greenpeace says it's unbelieveable New Zealand is continuing to use a herbicide which is now banned in both Australia and the United States.
+Greenpeace says it is unbelieveable New Zealand is continuing to use a herbicide which is now banned in both Australia and the United States.

 In August the United States took an unprecedented move in banning Dacthal or DCPA herbicides, used for weed control in vegetable growing, citing possible irreversible damage to unborn children.

-It was the first time in forty years the US EPA has done an emergency stop on the chemcials because of the potential harm they can do to foetal development.
+It was the first time in 40 years the US EPA has done an emergency stop on the chemcials because of the potential harm they can do to foetal development.

 Now Australia is following the United States, completely banning the use of products containing chlorthal dimethyl.

-Following the US ban, New Zealand's Environmenal Protection Authority reviewed dacthal use and introduced stricter rules around application, but veered away from a ban.
+Following the US ban, New Zealand's Environmental Protection Authority reviewed dacthal use and introduced stricter rules around application.

 Greenpeace executive director Russel Norman said the EPA should stop its use immediately.